board of trustee members

-Chrysty Esperanza is Foundational Counsel Lead at Square, Inc., where she leads the Litigation, Corporate, Privacy, Intellectual Property, and Trust & Safety teams.
-At Square, she provides strategic counsel and partnership on a broad spectrum of legal and compliance issues.
+Chrysty Esperanza is General Counsel at Block, Inc. (formerly Square, Inc.), where she leads the Litigation, Corporate, Privacy, Intellectual Property, and Trust & Safety teams.
+At Block, she provides strategic counsel and partnership on a broad spectrum of legal and compliance issues.
 Prior to Square, Chrysty was Sr. Counsel at Electronic Arts Inc. She previously served as a Deputy Attorney General at the California Department of Justice, and also as an associate at Farella, Braun and Martel LLP.
 She received her BA in Mass Communications from UCLA, and her JD from UC Hastings College of Law.
 Chrysty is a Bay Area native, and has been living in San Francisco for over 20 years.
 She lives in Noe Valley with her husband, Scott, and their three boys, Tayo (Class of 2024), Makana (Class of 2027), and Koa.

 Rebecca Foster is the CEO of the San Francisco Housing Accelerator Fund, a community development financial institution that invests in affordable housing.
 Prior to leading the Housing Accelerator Fund, Rebecca worked on public private partnerships in Mayor Lee's office, focusing on issues ranging from family homelessness to citywide broadband.
 Rebecca spent eight years in public sector and infrastructure investment banking at Goldman Sachs in New York and San Francisco, raising capital for governments, universities, and utilities.
 She received her BA from Brown University and her MBA from the Stanford Graduate School of Business.
 Rebecca serves on the boards of ARTA, a whitewater rafting organization, the California Housing Partnership Corporation, and SFFS.
 She lives in the Castro with her husband, Doug, and three boys: Rowan (Class of 2024), Henry (Class of 2026), and Mattias (Class of 2030).

-Nikita Gujral serves as Managing Director of Investments for the UCSF Foundation Investment Company's $2 billion endowment.
+Nikita Gujral serves as Managing Director of Investments for the UCSF Foundation Investment Company's $2.8 billion endowment.
 Previously she has held investment roles at UC Berkeley's endowment, Gore Creek, and The Gordon and Betty Moore Foundation.
-She started her career at Morgan Stanley in Technology Mergers & Acquisitions and spent some time in the non-profit sector at The 9/11 United Services Group, an organization formed to help coordinate the social service sector in New York City after the September 11th attacks.
+She started her career at Morgan Stanley in Technology Mergers & Acquisitions and spent some time in the nonprofit sector at The 9/11 United Services Group, an organization formed to help coordinate the social service sector in New York City after the September 11th attacks.
 She received her BBA from The University of Michigan School of Business and her MBA from Harvard Business School.
 Nikita sits on the Investment Committee of The Silicon Valley Community Foundation.
 Although originally from Michigan, Nikita has lived in New York, Boston, Chicago, and this is her second stint in San Francisco.
-She lives in Laurel Heights with her husband, Ranvir, and three children, including: Zade (SFFS class of 2027) and Tahlia (SFFS class of 2029).
-Nikita currently serves on the SFFS Investment Committee and has volunteered for the Annual Fund.
+She lives in Laurel Heights with her husband, Ranvir, and three children, including: Zade (SFFS Class of 2027), Tahlia (SFFS Class of 2029), and Kaia (SFFS Class of 2035 Prospect).
+Nikita currently serves on the SFFS Investment and Finance Committees and has volunteered for the Annual Fund.

-Ernie Hsin (Secretary) is a partner at the international law firm Gibson Dunn.
+Ernie Hsin (Board Co-Clerk) is a partner at the international law firm Gibson Dunn, where he co-chairs the firm's Intellectual Property Practice Group.
 He specializes in technology-related litigation, with an emphasis on patent cases covering a broad range of technologies, including telecommunications, software, and medical devices.
-He is a member of the Board of Directors of the Asian Law Alliance, an organization that provides free legal services to under-resourced Asian communities in the Bay Area, as well as of Epic Church in San Francisco.
-Ernie grew up on the East Coast (Boston and Potomac, Maryland) and received a BS in Mechanical Engineering from MIT and a JD from Columbia Law School.
-He lives in SOMA with his wife Carla and their kids James (SFFS Class of 2022) and Eden (SFFS Class of 2024), as well as their cat Elmo.
-When his schedule allows, Ernie likes to play pick-up basketball with faculty and other dads at SFFS, where he tries with difficulty to keep up with the many younger, taller, and more talented players.
+He has been a member of the Board of Directors of the Asian Law Alliance, an organization that provides free legal services to under-resourced Asian communities in the Bay Area, as well as of Epic Church in San Francisco.
+Ernie grew up on the East Coast (Boston, MA and Potomac, MD) and received a BS in Mechanical Engineering from MIT and a JD from Columbia Law School.
+He lives in SOMA with his wife Carla and their kids James (SFFS Class of 2022) and Eden (SFFS Class of 2024), as well as their cats Cali and Lily.

 Ching-Yee Hu is Vice President of Growth for Premier Nutrition Company.
 After early stints in management consulting and technology product management, Ching-Yee followed her heart into consumer marketing.
 She has led marketing and innovation teams for General Mills, Nestle, Haagen-Dazs, and Kettle Chips.
 Her work has been recognized by the Cannes Lion award, the Kelly Award for print advertising, the Landor Breakaway Brands award, and AdAge Top 100 Marketers.
-After founding and selling (surviving!) her own natural foods company, Ching-Yee consulted for founders and CEOs in the food and beverage space before falling in love with La Tourangelle.
 Ching-Yee holds an MBA from The Tuck School at Dartmouth, and undergraduate degrees in English and economics from UC Berkeley.
 She has previously served on the boards of San Francisco Classical Voice and Presidio Knolls School.
 Ching-Yee and her husband Gary Orenstein live in Glen Park with their two daughters (Elie, SFFS Class of 2021 and Zoe, SFFS Class of 2024) and beloved hound Charlie.

-Daphne Li is a managing director at Health2047, the innovation arm of the American Medical Association, where she helps scale portfolio companies.
-She is also currently chief operating officer for First Mile Care, a chronic disease management company focusing on preventing diabetes.
-During her career, she has helped launch and scale numerous technology start-ups, as well as identify and develop new growth areas for Fortune 500 companies.
-Prior to joining Health2047, Daphne was senior vice president of enterprise at Upwork, an on-demand platform for freelancers.
-She led marketing and product management at ADP and led strategy for Apple’s education business.
-Daphne currently co-clerks the SFFS Parents Association and serves on the board of the Friends of the San Francisco Public Library.
-She also served on the board of KQED.
+Daphne Li is the CEO of Common Sense Privacy, a company that helps consumers make more informed privacy choices and works with enterprises on smarter privacy policies.
+Prior to this she was Managing Director at Health2047, the innovation arm of the American Medical Association, where she helped scale portfolio companies.
+She was Chief Operating Officer for First Mile Care, a chronic disease management company focusing on preventing diabetes.
+Prior to joining Health2047 and First Mile Care, Daphne was Senior Vice President of Enterprise at Upwork, an on-demand platform for freelancers.
+She led marketing and product management at ADP and led strategy for Apple’s Education business.
+Daphne currently serves on the Board of the Friends of the San Francisco Public Library.
+In prior years, Daphne has served on the KQED Board of Trustees, as well as co-clerked the SFFS Parents Association.
 She holds an MBA and a BA in Economics from Stanford.
-She lives in San Francisco with her husband, Oliver Chubb, and twin girls, Josephine and Kalista (SFFS '24).
+She lives in San Francisco with her husband, Oliver, and twin girls, Josephine and Kalista (SFFS class of 2024).